-- 1. Rinse the top (or crossover) rollers with warm water every day.
-(This will help prevent chemical buildup that can scratch film.) - 2.
-When the tank solutions are up to operating temperature, run KODAK Roller Transport Cleanup Film 4955 through the processor daily at startup.
+- Rinse the top (or crossover) rollers with warm water every day.
+(This will help prevent chemical buildup that can scratch film.) - When the tank solutions are up to operating temperature, run KODAK Roller Transport Cleanup Film 4955 through the processor daily at start-up.
 Make sure that the film comes into contact with the entire width of the rollers.
-Do not reuse the cleanup film. - 3.
-Clean the racks in the first-developer tank every week.
-Clean all other racks once a month.
-(Do this by cleaning a few racks each week.)
-See your owner's manual for instructions on cleaning the racks.
+Do not reuse the cleanup film.